dhsmith111/01-Fintech/README.md

 * How is your company performing relative to competitors in the same domain?

   **FPG is not the first company with the idea to provide a unified smart order routing interface of crypto currency exchanges, and since they are not yet profitable, the ability to measure their performance relative to competitors such as SFOX and itBit is limited.
 In researching the founders path to starting their venture, they show promise in recognizing the need to differentiate.
-THis has led them to focus on refining their platform to be adaptable to interface quickly with new and changing crypto currency exchanges and assets pairs that are the lasted being traded.**
+This has led them to focus on refining their platform to be adaptable to interface quickly with new and changing crypto currency exchanges and assets pairs that are the latest being traded.**

 ## Recommendations